-• W b( Vritten comments and call-in testimony through voicemail will e accepted for the official record through Thursday, August 12, 021 at 5 PM • W su Vritten comments may be submitted by completing and ubmitting an electronic comment form on the project vebpage, by downloading and emailing a completed comment fc ai nd mailing a completed comment form to the M-D-T-A. le eaving a single voicemail that is limited to three minutes. • A m nethods, will be given equal consideration.
-If re D ct m you are unable to access the hearing materials online, or if you equire special accommodations under the Americans with Disabilities Act or require language translation services - free of harge - please contact the MDTA's Title Six Officer at indtaeeo@mdta.maryland.gov or at 410-537-6720.
-4 What is Phase 1 South of the Phase 1: • Le et's get started with an explanation of what we mean when we av.
-"Phase 1 South."
-American Legion • Fi irst, Phase 1 South is part of a larger, historic effort to reduce Bridge I-270 to I-70 Relief Plan?
-CC R ongestion for millions of travelers in the National Capital egion known as "Phase 1: American Legion Bridge I-270 to I-70 R elief Plan". • Tl iu he map shows the limits of Phase 1 in blue, which extend from ust south of the American Legion Bridge up to I-270 in I∨ Fi Nontgomery County and north along I-270 up to I-70 in rederick County. • TI A M he purple section shown within Phase 1 is "Phase 1 South: merican Legion Bridge I-270 to I-370," and is entirely within Aontgomery County. • TI Le his Toll Rate Range Setting Process is focused on the American egion Bridge up to I-270, and north on I-270 to I-370.
-5 What is being tolled within Phase 1 South?
-Pl th Ei hase 1 South: American Legion Bridge I-270 to I-370 is part of he Managed Lanes Study, which is following the National nvironmental Policy Act, or NEPA, process. • Tl tr he Managed Lanes Study is being developed on an independent rack from Phase 1. • TI A A he Maryland Department of Transportation State Highway administration, known as M-DOT S-H-A, has identified Iternative 9: Phase 1 South as the Recommended Preferred A Iternative for the Managed Lanes Study. • A ty ypical sections on this board.
-TI Δ he top typical section shows replacement of the 60-year-old 0 Occupancy Toll, or HOT, lanes in each direction across the New
+• Written comments and call-in testimony through voicemail will be accepted for the official record through Thursday, August 12, 2021 at 5 PM.
+Written comments may be submitted by completing and submitting an electronic comment form on the project webpage, by downloading and emailing a completed comment form to ALB270TollSetting@mdta.maryland.gov , or by printing and mailing a completed comment form to the M-D-T-A. Call-in testimony may be provided by calling 855-701-1977 and leaving a single voicemail that is limited to three minutes.
+All comments received, whether at the hearing or through other methods, will be given equal consideration.
+If you are unable to access the hearing materials online, or if you require special accommodations under the Americans with Disabilities Act or require language translation services - free of charge - please contact the MDTA's Title Six Officer at mdtaeeo@mdta.maryland.gov or at 410-537-6720.
+4 What is Phase 1 South of the Phase 1: American Legion • Let's get started with an explanation of what we mean when we say, "Phase 1 South."
+Bridge I-270 to I-70 • congestion for millions of travelers in the National Capital Relief Plan?
+Region known as "Phase 1: American Legion Bridge I-270 to I-70 Relief Plan". • The map shows the limits of Phase 1 in blue, which extend from just south of the American Legion Bridge up to L-270 in Montgomery County and north along I-270 up to I-70 in Frederick County. • The purple section shown within Phase 1 is "Phase 1 South: American Legion Bridge I-270 to I-370," and is entirely within • This Toll Rate Range Setting Process is focused on the American Legion Bridge up to I-270, and north on I-270 to I-370.
+5 What is being tolled • Phase 1 South: American Legion Bridge I-270 to I-370 is part of the Managed Lanes Study, which is following the National Environmental Policy Act, or NEPA, process. • The Managed Lanes Study is being developed on an independent track from Phase 1. • The Maryland Department of Transportation State Highway Administration, known as M-DOT S-H-A, has identified Alternative for the Managed Lanes Study. • Alternative 9: Phase 1 South improvements are shown in the two typical sections on this board. • The top typical section shows replacement of the 60-year-old American Legion Bridge, which includes the addition of two High- Occupancy Toll, or HOT, lanes in each direction across the New